dominikh/go-tools/simple/README.md

 ## gofmt -r

-Some of these rules can be automatically applied via `gofmt -r`.
-To fix uses of `strings.Index*`, `bytes.Index` and `bytes.Compare`, use the following set of rewrite rules:
+Some of these rules can be automatically applied via `gofmt -r`:

 ```
 bytes.Compare(a, b) == 0 -> bytes.Equal(a, b)